-- Find common ground, show that you're willing to listen and make their lives better
+- Find common ground, show that you are willing to listen and make their lives better

-Although it's tempting to announce your plan to make the team and the company better or to implement any changes or systems your boss is asking you to do, I'd suggest you keep that for later before you build a connection with the people.
+Although it is tempting to announce your plan to make the team and the company better or to implement any changes or systems your boss is asking you to do, I would suggest you keep that for later before you build a connection with the people.

 This is because you might not have talked with everyone in the team yet; you don't know what they are thinking and who they are.
 There might be some people who are still skeptical about why you are here, so you should start off with a friendlier tone, although you are the leader and you should keep a distance for you to lead effectively.